Carefully read the rules and entry guidelines below. Submissions can be made here. Entries are due May 31st.

 Carefully read the rules and entry guidelines below.
 Submissions can be made here.

-The NPPA Student Video Contest is open to all NPPA student members in good standing.
+The NPPA Student Video Contest is open to all students who meet eligibility requirements.

 To be eligible, you must have been enrolled as a student for at least one semester in the previous 12 months.
 You may enter work done during internships or while freelancing.
 Videos need not be published or broadcast to be entered.
 This competition was created as a stepping stone to our professional TV contest; student members will compete within similar categories and rules.